Security Vendor for MSPs Comes Out of Stealth Mode

 The Details: Included in CounterActs lineup of solutions and services are:

->CounterAct Intelligence Gathering: This ranges from business impact analysis and information security risk assessment to penetration testing, vulnerability assessment, and security roadmap development.
+> CounterAct Intelligence Gathering: This ranges from business impact analysis and information security risk assessment to penetration testing, vulnerability assessment, and security road map development.

->CounterAct Security Ops Command: This includes developing information security management programs, policies, and procedures, designing and implementing security controls, hardening and maintaining systems, running security awareness training, and managing threat detection and response solutions.
+> CounterAct Security Ops Command: This includes developing information security management programs, policies, and procedures, designing and implementing security controls, hardening and maintaining systems, running security awareness training, and managing threat detection and response solutions.

->CounterAct Train, Advice and Manage: This includes a dedicated chief information security officer (CISO), governance, risk, and compliance (GRC) advisory services, information security program management, cybersecurity playbook management, and cybersecurity workforce training.
+> CounterAct Train, Advise & Manage: This includes a dedicated chief information security officer (CISO), governance, risk, and compliance (GRC) advisory services, information security program management, cybersecurity playbook management, and cybersecurity workforce training.

->CounterAct MSP to s-MSP (secure-MSP) Transformation: This ranges from a maturity index assessment and program development to a guide to building an s-MSP.
+> CounterAct MSP to s-MSP (secure-MSP) Transformation: This ranges from a maturity index assessment and program development to a guide to building an s-MSP.

 The Impact: Businesses are increasingly turning to MSPs as more workloads and data move to the cloud and the overall IT environment becomes more distributed.
-That is making MSPs a more attractive target for cyber-criminals, who seem them as a gateway to their customers.
-The Department of Homeland Security has issued warnings to MSPs about the threats they face and security vendors and organizations are offering solutions and services to help MSPs increase their security posture.
+That’s making MSPs a more attractive target for cybercriminals, who see them as a gateway to their customers.
+The Department of Homeland Security has issued warnings to MSPs about the threats they face, and security vendors and organizations are offering solutions and services to help MSPs improve their security posture.

 Background: Mach founded Apex IT in 2007 and has been working with such security organizations as NIST’s National Cybersecurity Center of Excellence – which focuses on MSPs and SMBs – and the Center of Internet Security.

-The Buzz: “Cybersecurity used to be an after-thought for many MSPs.
-Owners would cross their fingers and hope their businesses would be overlooked by the cybercriminals, hacktivists and other malicious information security threat actors that lurk in the shadows waiting to strike,” Mach said.
+The Buzz: “Cybersecurity used to be an afterthought for many MSPs.
+Owners would cross their fingers and hope their businesses would be overlooked by the cybercriminals, hacktivists, and other malicious information security threat actors that lurk in the shadows waiting to strike,” Mach said.
 “Today this is an extremely dangerous position to take, especially with MSPs regularly targeted as easy points of entry into their customers’ networks and sensitive data. … With CounterAct as their ally, they don’t have to go it alone.
-We understand MSPs, we know what it takes to secure their businesses, and we have the expertise to help them leverage cybersecurity services to grow revenues and increase their value as their customers’ trusted advisor.”
+We understand MSPs, we know what it takes to secure their businesses, and we have the expertise to help them leverage cybersecurity services to grow revenue and increase their value as their customers’ trusted advisor.”

 >MSPAlliance Program Rates MSPs on Cybersecurity